Nestled in the rugged terrain of central Nevada, lies the ghost town of Eureka – a remnant of the state’s rich mining history.

 History and Discovery

 The history of Eureka as a mining community of significant importance to Nevada began in 1864 when lead-silver deposits were discovered.
-This led to a boom that lasted until the town’s peak population of 9,000 in 1878.
+This led to a boom until the town’s peak population of 9,000 in 1878.

 The discovery of bi-metallic ore required refining methods not yet developed, leading to a significant economic impact on the town.
 Eureka produced $40 million in silver, $20 million in gold, and 225,000 pounds of lead.